 While the brachialis is not technically part of the bicep, it is situated just beneath and is key for adding width to your arms.

 - Helps bring focus and attention to the brachialis muscle.

-- Minimal equipment required to perform - check out our list of the best adjustable dumbbells if you're looking for something to execute this exercise at home.
+- Minimal equipment required to perform - check out our list of the best adjustable or fixed dumbbells if you're looking for something to execute this exercise at home.

 - Can also help build your forearms.

 As showcased by Jeff Cavaliere of ATHLEAN-X, to perform this exercise, simply pick up a set of dumbbells in a neutral grip i.e. so your palms are facing each other, and bring the dumbbell up towards the centre of your chest.